LuckyLuke-n/EnvironmentSensor/README.md

 ## Requirements
 - Python 3.x
-- smbus library for I2C communication
+- smbus2 library for I2C communication
-- bme280 library for interfacing with the BME280 sensor
+- py.bme280 library for interfacing with the BME280 sensor